-In case of house rent allowance (HRA) paid to an employee by his employer, who is incurring expenditure on payment of rent in respect of residential accommodation and is not the owner of residential accommodation occupied by him, the exemption available would be the least of the following:
+In case of house rent allowance (HRA) paid to an employee by his employer, who is incurring expenditure on payment of rent in respect of residential accommodation and is not the owner of residential accommodation occupied by him, the exemption available would be the least of the following as per section 10(13A) of the IT Act:

-- > The amount of house rent allowance received, or - > 50% of salary\ in case of employees residing in the four metro-cities (Mumbai, Delhi, Kolkata, Chennai) and 40% of salary in case of employees residing in other cities, or - Excess of rent paid over 10% of the salary due for the relevant period. - \Salary for the purpose of this clause includes Basic Salary, Dearness Allowance (if provided in the terms of employment) and commission as a percentage of turnover achieved by the employee.
+- > The amount of house rent allowance received, or - ➤ 50% of salary in case of employees residing in the four metro-cities (Mumbai, Kolkata, Chennai, New Delhi excluding NCR region Gurgaon, Noida and Faridabad) and 40% of salary in case of employees residing in other cities, or - Excess of rent paid over 10% of the salary due for the relevant period.

+^{}Salary for the purpose of this clause includes Basic Salary, Dearness Allowance (if provided in the terms of employment) and commission as a percentage of turnover achieved by the employee.